posted April 17, 2020

 Going back to school can change your life, so taking time to focus on and excel in your studies is an important part of obtaining your degree.
 But, for adult learners, finding time is tough.
 Between family time, working one or multiple jobs, or even serving your country on active duty, sometimes coursework has to be put on the backburner.

-Here are four strategies to manage time for online classes.
+Here are four quick time management tips for online students.

 When you receive your syllabus, take a look at your coursework.
 Once you review the assignments, schedule small windows of time throughout the week to complete them.
 Sometimes, it is hard to block off hours at a time to complete tasks, but breaking it up throughout the week might help.

 It is important to know how to prioritize your coursework.
 Some assignments will take longer.
 Some assignments will count for a higher percentage of your total grade.
 Some assignments won’t take long at all.
-Take a few minutes to look over your syllabus to examine when you need to start working on assignments throughout the term will benefit your time.
+Taking a few minutes to look over your syllabus and determining when you need to start working on assignments throughout the term will be time well spent.